Ludeme/LudiiTutorials/docs/tutorial_amazons.rst

 In lines 18-21, the ``play`` rules have been changed to no longer exclusively extract their moves from the pieces.
 Only at even move counts (0, 2, 4, etc.) do we still make a queen move (using ``(forEach Piece)``.
-At odd move counts, the moves are defined by ``(shoot "Dot0")``.
+At odd move counts, the moves are defined by ``(move Shoot (what "Dot0"))``.
 This rule lets us shoot a piece of type ``"Dot0"`` into any empty position, starting from the location that we last moved to -- this is the location that our last queen move ended up in.
 This game description implements the full game of *Amazons* for Ludii.

 Step 7: Improving Graphics
 --------------------------